Skip to main content

 Going beyond the website and extending the user experience to the search engine results page, we as SEOs can leverage the use of titles and descriptions.
 The SERPs can, in many cases, be the first interaction a user has with your website.

 It is the perfect opportunity to engage with them.
 Keywords are obviously a key component in your titles, but be sure that they match the intent of the user and the linked landing page.
-Use the research data collected.
+Use the research data collected in your digital strategy.

 With more visual elements now available on the SERPs, it also gives SEOs further opportunity to attract, engage and create positive interactions with users.